 Automatically – If you don’t have the time, patience or computer skills to update your drivers manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your graphics card, and your Windows version, and it will download and install them correctly:

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to each device to download the latest and correct driver for it, then you can manually install it (you can do this with the FREE version).
+3) Click the Update button next to the flagged graphics driver to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).

 Fix 3: Verify the installation

 Verifying the installation files can sometimes fix crashing issues.
 If you have Epic Launcher on your PC, you can use the built-in tool to check for corruption within the installed files.

 2) Click the Library Tab, then click the small down arrow to expand the drop-down list.
 Click Verify.

 3) Wait for the scans to complete.
 After the verification, the launch option appears.
 Click Launch.

 See if this fixes your problem.
 If not, don’t worry, try the fix below to solve your problem.

 In order to improve the gaming experience, you might have adjusted your GPU/CPU settings to the highest mode.
 However, this will lead to excessive energy consumption which may cause the crash.